Reading Between the Tokens: Improving Preference Predictions through Mechanistic Forecasting: Discussion and Conclusion

-\textbf{Limitations and broader implications.} Our approach requires white-box access to model internals and computational resources to train probes, limiting its applicability in some settings.
+\textbf{Limitations and Broader Implications.} Our approach requires white-box access to model internals and computational resources to train probes, limiting its applicability in some settings.
 In addition, our analysis relies on a local, first-order approximation of MLP contributions to token logits, which may miss higher-order interactions introduced by normalization and residual composition across layers.
+Another methodological choice concerns our use of per-party binary probes; training a multiclass linear head and using each class-specific weight vector in place of $W_o$ is a natural extension that optimizes joint discrimination across parties, which we leave to future work.
 Despite these limitations, the methodological framework we develop is applicable beyond elections: any domain with structured, categorical preferences---including consumer choice, values or policy attitudes---can in principle benefit from similar latent-based aggregation.
 More broadly, our results position social science prediction as a challenging testbed for interpretability methods, extending prior work on hidden knowledge from binary factual correctness to complex, distributional outcomes.
 Understanding when and how internal representations support reliable aggregation remains an important direction for future research.